mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/80.Troubleshooting Guide/default.md

 **Resolution: **

-1. Select **Edit** action as shown below.
+1. Select **Edit** on the appropriate entry line.

 ![alt_text](images/image2.png?classes=content-img "image_tooltip")

 2. Enter and save the correct (or most recent) vCenter credentials.

 ![alt_text](images/image1.png?classes=content-img "image_tooltip")

-###### **HDM plugin is not visible on vCenter**
+###### **The HDM plugin is not visible on vCenter**

-HDM plugin fails to appear in vCenter’s UI even though it has been registered with the vCenter.
+The HDM plugin fails to appear in the vCenter UI, despite having been registered with vCenter.

 **Resolution: **

 1. Unregister the HDM plugin from vCenter.
-2. Search and delete _‘PrimaryIO’_ or _‘praapa’_ files from vCenter.
-To find the files execute the following command:
+2. Search and delete the _‘PrimaryIO’_ or _‘praapa’_ files from vCenter.
+Execute the following command to locate the files:

     _find / -name **piohyc** -exec rm -rf {} +; service-control --stop vsphere-ui;service-control --start vsphere-ui;"_

 3. Restart vCenter.
-4. Register HDM plugin again with the same vCenter from where it was deleted.
+4. Re-register the HDM plugin with the same vCenter it was deleted from.

-###### **HDM deployment for On-Premise cluster fails if vCenter went to an Invalid State**
+###### **The HDM deployment for the on-premises cluster fails if vCenter reflects an invalid state**

-The deployment of HDM filter on a cluster is unsuccessful and the ‘_Install Filter Task’_ result shows vCenter to be in an invalid state (‘vim.fault.InvalidState’).
+The HDM filter deployment on a cluster is unsuccessful and the ‘_Install Filter Task’_ shows vCenter in an invalid state (‘vim.fault.InvalidState’).

-This can happen if the previous version of HDM product has not been uninstalled cleanly or the PIO Appliance's IP which was used for the installation is not reachable.
-In this case please check the EAM logs within the vCenter and look for an error message stating `"https://&lt;IP>/bundle/primaryio_6.x.zip is not reachable".
-P`lease make sure PIO Appliance's IP is the same as shown in the error and the URL is reachable.
+This can happen if the previous version of HDM has not been cleanly uninstalled, or the PrimaryIO appliance IP that was used during installation is not reachable.
+In this case, check the EAM logs within vCenter and look for the error message, `"https://&lt;IP>/bundle/primaryio_6.x.zip is not reachable".
+Check to ensure the IP of the appliance is the same one that is shown in the error message, and that the URL is reachable.

-**Resolution:** Log into “https://&lt;vcenter_ip>/eam/mob” using vCenter admin credentials to access ESXii Agent Manager.
+**Resolution:** Log into “https://&lt;vcenter_ip>/eam/mob” using vCenter administrator credentials to access the ESXi Agent Manager.
 In front of the agency there will be an array of Managed Object Reference.

 ![alt_text](images/image5.png?classes=content-img "image_tooltip")